 Applicants from groups underrepresented in study abroad and those destined for non-traditional locations are given preference, in an effort to make the demographics of U.S. undergraduates studying abroad reflect the rich diversity of the U.S. population.

 For information about additional scholarships please visit our External Scholarships web page.

-Universidad del Salvador offers courses in English and Spanish.
+Universidad del Salvador offers courses in Spanish along with select offerings in international relations, political science and communications taught in English.
 For more information about the course offerings please visit the ISEP Salvador webpage.